 Learn how to select, feed, manage, fit, show and evaluate a dog.
 Age and experience of the member will determine the nature of the project.
-Activities include dog breed identification, selecting a pet dog, evaluating and solving a dog's behavior problems, teaching your dog commands,
+Activities include dog breed identification, selecting a pet dog, evaluating and solving a dog's behavior problems, teaching your dog commands, teaching your dog showmanship, socializing your dog, identifying reasons for neutering and spaying dogs, picking the best food for your dog, and much more.
 Mandatory county wide meeting attendance required in order to exhibit at the fair.
-See project handbook for details.
+See project handbook for details. ■